-- What does it speak about?
+- What does it speak about? - Where it comes from?

-- Syntax, intended meaning, semantics

-- An infinite variety of logics

-- Foundational issues

-- Soundness and completeness

-Introduction

-Mathematical logic is a field of Mathematics which studies the deduction process, and the foundations of the whole discipline.

-This course will introduce mathematical logic from the very beginning, assuming a minimal knowledge of elementary mathematics.

-Also, the material of the course is, more or less, standard, and most introductory textbooks will cover it.
-For the purposes of this course, slides and lecture notes will be made available to students after every lesson.
+Introduction Mathematical logic is a field of Mathematics which studies the deduction process and the foundations of the whole discipline.
+This course will introduce mathematical logic from the very beginning, requiring as a prerequisite a minimal knowledge of elementary mathematics at the university level.
+The material of the course is more or less standard, and most introductory textbooks will cover it.
+For the purposes of this course the slides are made available to students.
 The course is in English.